Separating Fact from Fiction: Palliative Care vs. Assisted Suicide

 I choose to believe that death involves our emotional being, i.e., our collective souls.
 Death also involves the living who remain behind.
 A good death requires releasing that which is no longer applicable in our lives, such as emotional wounds and hatred.
 Furthermore, dying well involves acceptance, love, and having a sense of peace about what does or does not await us beyond this life.

-it is imperative, at this point in time, that all nations truly understand the inherent dignity in dying, especially now that so many misleading notions have arisen regarding euthanasia, physician assisted suicide, and palliative care.
-However legislators and individuals choose to act, let us make certain, if possible, that the methods of death we choose for ourselves and others will ultimately avoid becoming a slippery slope into "death on demand" for the sake of convenience.
+It is imperative, now, that all nations truly understand the inherent dignity in dying, especially now that so many misleading notions have arisen regarding euthanasia, physician assisted suicide, and palliative care.
+Regardless of how legislators choose to govern, let us make certain, if possible, that the methods of death we choose for ourselves and others will ultimately avoid becoming a slippery slope into "death on demand" for the sake of convenience.

-In truth, this trend toward convenient deaths has already begun in the Netherlands, and even in Oregon, where many safeguards for thorough consent of PAS are being ignored by hospital staff.
-However, in realizing the real worth and dignity of each and every individual, can anyone seriously say that convenience and death make good bed fellows?
-I'm not so sure, but the ethics of dying is a question that nations, as well as individuals must determine if we are to respect the significance of the human life, and where the weakened or the elderly have no fear of having dying without their consent.
+In truth, this trend toward convenient deaths has already begun in the Netherlands, and even in Oregon (In the United States) where many safeguards for thorough consent of PAS are being ignored by hospital staff.
+However, in realizing the true worth and dignity of each and every individual, should we not question whether convenience and death make good bed fellows?
+The ethics of dying is a question we must all determine if we are to respect the significance of the human life, a life in which the vulnerable and the elderly have no fear of having dying without their absolute consent.

 Current Oncology, a respected, peer-reviewed, Canadian based and Internationally distributed journal.